great-majority/KoikatuCharaLoader/README.md

 kc.save("./data/kk_chara_modified.png")
 ```

-### Converting Character Cards from EmotionCreators to Koikatu
+### Convert Character Cards from EmotionCreators to Koikatu

-[`ec_to_kk.py`](https://github.com/great-majority/KoikatuCharaLoader/blob/master/samples/ec_to_kk.py) in the sample directory could be helpful.
+[`ec_to_kk.py`](https://github.com/great-majority/KoikatuCharaLoader/blob/master/samples/ec_to_kk.py) in the sample directory might be helpful.

-Using **[this web app](https://kk-snippets.streamlit.app/ec-to-kk)**, you can easily use a program with the same functionality directly from your browser.
+Using **[this web app](https://kk-snippets.streamlit.app/ec-to-kk)**, you can easily perform the conversion directly from your browser.

 # Contributing
-*You need Python 3.9 and `poetry` command (you can install with `pip install poetry`).*
+*You'll need Python 3.11 and `poetry` command (you can install with `pip install poetry`).*

-1. Fork this repository and then pull.
+1. Fork the repository and pull the latest changes.
-2. Do `make install` to install dependencies.
+2. Run `make install` to install the dependencies.
-3. Create a new branch and make change the code.
+3. Create a new branch and make changes the code.
-4. Do `make format` and `make check`
+4. Run `make format` and `make check`
-5. When you passed `make check`, then push the code and make pull request on this repository.
+5. Once `make check` passes, push the code and open a pull request on the repository.

 # Acknowledgements
 - [martinwu42/pykoikatu](https://github.com/martinwu42/pykoikatu)